The EPF contributions are made up of the Employee's and Employer's share. The monthly contributions will be credited into the employee's EPF account.

 Among the payments that are exempted from EPF contribution:

 - Any travelling allowance or the value of any travel concession

 - Payment in lieu of notice of termination of service

 - Director's fee

-The EPF contribution must be submitted to EPF before 15th of the following month, a fine will be incurred if fail to do so, e.g. the salary deduction for August must be paid as the September contribution before or on 15 September
+The EPF contribution must be submitted to EPF before the 15th of the following month.
+A fine will be incurred upon failure to do so, e.g. the salary deduction for August must be paid as the September contribution before or on 15 September.